jschrier/blog/_posts/2023-11-24-Dall-E-3-image-generation-in-Mathematica.md

 ---
 title: "Dall-E-3 image generation in Mathematica"
 date: 2023-11-24
-tags: mathematica openai chiguiro art dall-e-3
+tags: mathematica chiguiro art dall-e-3
 ---

 By default (as of 24 Nov 2023, Mathematica 13.3), it appears that [ImageSynthesize](http://reference.wolfram.com/language/ref/ImageSynthesize.html) uses [Dall-E-2](https://openai.com/dall-e-2/) for image generation, as the results are kind of trash---**but with some tricks you can get it to use [Dall-E-3](https://openai.com/dall-e-3) instead...**: